Table of Contents

 4. General-purpose – may produce several types of products & use several different processes.

 II.
-Aggregate Planning – matching supply & demand of output over the medium time range (6-12months).
+Aggregate Planning – matching supply & demand for output over the medium time range (6-12months).
 Planning is done for a single overall measure of output or, at the most, a few aggregated product categories.

 • The aim is to set the overall output level in the near to medium future in the face of fluctuating or uncertain demand.

-• Demand can be influenced by: pricing – differential pricing; advertising & promotion; backlog (asking customers to wait for their orders) or reservations (reserving capacity in advance; development of complementary products – in seasonal demands, firms develop counter-cyclic seasonal trends.
+• Demand can be influenced by pricing – differential pricing; advertising & promotion; backlog (asking customers to wait for their orders) or reservations (reserving capacity in advance; development of complementary products – in seasonal demands, firms develop counter-cyclic seasonal trends.

 • Supply can be influenced by: hiring and layoff of employees; overtime & undertime; part-time or temporary labor; carrying inventory; subcontracting; making cooperative arrangements.